TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Index.rst

 General principles
 ------------------

-This chapter aims to give you some important information about the general principles of TYPO3 CMS.
-It is the base needed to understand the next chapters.
+This chapter will introduce you to some of the core components used in TYPO3's backend interface and is recommended for new users.

 .. toctree::
    :maxdepth: 5